appfoundry/Reliant/README.md

 - Filip Maelbrancke: for second opinions and rubber ducking
 - Bart Vandeweerdt and Willem Van Pelt: for reviewing this documentation
-- iDA MediaFoundry: for letting me use this in production code
+- AppFoundry: for letting me use this in production code
 - Oak Consultancy Services: for necessary resources
 - Liesbet Gouwy: for unconditional support
 - Kato Seghers: for being born